 If you have fundraising experience, we’d like to talk to you: please call or email Executive Director Kathleen Brady at (800)953-2473 or email@example.com.

 Please join us for a Volunteer Orientation session that will start with a discussion of Birdsong’s history, mission, and legacy; its organizational structure; and its educational and land management philosophies.
 We will then tour the property by trailer to acquaint participants with our reason for being: the land, its plant communities and the wildlife they support.
 We will conclude with a tour of the Bird Window, gardens, and historic buildings.
 We ask that participants make appointments that day for an interview with Director Kathleen Brady, so we may learn more about your interests in order to place you.
 We are happy to offer training for any volunteer position and our staff and many veteran volunteers are available for ongoing training and support.
 You need not start out as an expert.

 We can guarantee that as a Birdsong volunteer, you will get to meet some wonderful people, you will be making a big difference, you will learn something new every time you come out, you will be appreciated and honored for your contribution, and most important: it will be fun!

 No charge.
 RESERVATIONS, PLEASE.
 Please call or email the office to sign up by Friday, September 9th.
 Class limit: 15 people.
 Continental breakfast included.
 Dress for the weather.

-BUTTERFLY GARDEN WORK DAYS Thursdays, July 7 and August 4 9:30AM to Noon
+BUTTERFLY GARDEN WORK DAYS Thursdays, September 1 and October 6 9:30AM to Noon

 Please join our Butterfly Garden volunteers on the first Thursday of the month to tend our beautiful Butterfly Garden!
 Bring gardening gloves, knee pads, clippers, and lunch if you wish to stay afterwards.
 For more information call Donna Legare at (850)386-1148 or Birdsong at (229)377-4408.